J31811 Ordinary Seaman George Pinnock, Royal Navy

 HMS Black Prince 7

 On 31st May 1916, the ships of the First Cruiser Squadron were involved in the Battle of Jutland.
 During the night, HMS Black Prince became separated from her sister ships and, in searching for them, stumbled across the entire German battle line between 750 and 12,000 yards away.
 That distance was effectively point blank range for naval weapons of the time.
-HMS Black Prince did not initially realise that she was facing German battleships; although she did managed to turn away and to launch torpedoes, she was sunk with the loss of 857 officers and men, including Ordinary Seaman George Pinnock.
+However, HMS Black Prince did not initially realise that she was facing German battleships.
+Although she did managed to turn away and to launch torpedoes, she was sunk with the loss of 857 officers and men, including Ordinary Seaman George Pinnock.

 In a diary entry of 2nd June 1916, Bridget Talbot wrote: